lama7/btrbu/README.md

 The information btrbu needs is minimal- a snapshot directory, an archive name and a subvolume that corresponds to that name.
 If a backup is desired, then a backup path must also be specified.
 For now, it is assumed that the destination is a btrfs file system since the script takes advantage of btrfs send/receive commands.

+Another (I think!) nice "feature" of btrbu is that it doesn't rely on any external databases or files for information about the system.
+It simply gets all it's needed information from the system and goes from there.
+So external dependencies beyond lua are minimized.

 Usage
 -----